ytti/oxidized/docs/Configuration.md

   auth_methods: [ "none", "publickey", "password", "keyboard-interactive" ]
 ```

-## SSH Public Key Authentication
+## Public Key Authentication with SSH

-Instead of password-based login, Oxidized can make use of SSH key-based authentication.
+Instead of password-based login, Oxidized can make use of key-based SSH authentication.

-You can tell Oxidized to use a global private key(s) or specify the key(s) on a per-node basis by mapping the `ssh_keys` variable from the source.
+You can tell Oxidized to use one or more private keys globally, or specify the key to be used on a per-node basis.
+The latter can be done by mapping the `ssh_keys` variable through the active source.

 Global:

 ```yaml
 vars:
   ssh_keys: "~/.ssh/id_rsa"
 ```

 Per-Node:

 ```yaml
 ...
 map: